dora-metrics/pelorus/docs/philosophy/outcomes/platform_adoption.md

 This struggle has given birth to new practices like [Platform Engineering](https://platformengineering.org/blog/what-is-platform-engineering), [Inner Sourcing](https://about.gitlab.com/topics/version-control/what-is-innersource/), and Re-commoning.
 The goal is to provide teams with a set of common platforms, tools, and solutions that they can consume on-demand as a way of reducing cognitive load and re-work by individual teams.

-In order to acheive this, it is important to track the health of these common assets by measuring whether they are being well adopted.
-This is how we get the outcome of _Platform Adoption_.
+__In order to acheive this, it is important to track the health of these common assets by measuring whether they are being well adopted.
+This is how we get the outcome of _Platform Adoption_.__

 ## Defining the _user_ and the _adoption event_

 Before we get into the measures that make up the Tech Adoption outcome, we have a decision to make.
 We need to define an entity that will call our _user_.
 Typically we would think of a user as an individual person.
 However, depending on the platform or tool we are trying to measure we may want to define a user differently.
-A user might be a team, and application, product, or service.
+A user might be a team, an application, a product, or a service.

-__A good way to figure out what your user should be for a given system is to think about what sorts of observable actions in that systems translate most directly to value.__ For instance, if you're measuring adoption of a learning platform, then your _adoption event_ might be an employee completing a course.
+__A good way to figure out who your user is for a given system is to think about what sorts of observable actions in that system translate most directly to value.__ For instance, if you're measuring adoption of a learning platform, then your _adoption event_ might be an employee completing a course.
 In this case the _user_ would be an individual employee.
 However, if you're measuring adoption of an application hosting platform or deployment tool, then your _adoption event_ would likely be an application getting deployed into a certain environment, or passing a particular stage of a pipeline.
 In this case it makes more sense to track either the application itself or the team that owns the application.

 Varying systems will likely have different definitions of users and adoption events, and that's okay.
-What's important is to make sure that we're using the same definitions for user and adoption event across the different measures for the same system.
+What's important is to make sure that we're consistent in our definitions for user and adoption event across different measures for a single system.

 ## :material-ruler: Measures

-Here we break down the 5 _measures_ of the Tech Adoption in detail.
-We'll cover the raw data points that we'll need to collect from our various systems, and then the formulas we'll need in order to calculate each measure.
+Here we break down the 5 _measures_ of the Tech Adoption outcome in detail.
+We'll cover the raw data points that we'll need to collect from our various systems and then the formulas to calculate each measure.

 ### :material-account-clock: Adoption lead time

 _Adoption lead time_ measures the speed at which a new user or team is able to onboard into a new platform, tool or pattern.
 By tracking lead time to adopt an internal product, we gain insight into the quality of the user experience for new users as well as indications of constraints in the process.

-It's important with this measurement to capture, not only the time it takes to get access to a given product, but the total time it takes from when a user shows intent to use the product (usually by capturing at some sort of request submission) to the moment when that user has been able to use the product to do something valuable.
+It's important with this measurement to capture, not only the time it takes to get access to a given product, but the total time it takes from when a user shows intent to use the product (usually by capturing a request made) to the moment when that user has been able to use the product to do something valuable.

 #### Data Points